OHBM Student and Postdoc SIG

 B.Sc.
 (Hons.), Biomedical Engineering, Cairo University; M.Sc., Biomedical Engineering, Cairo University; Ph.D., Biomedical Engineering (Neuroscience), Kyung Hee University; Assistant Professor, Biomedical Engineering Department, Cairo University; Postdoctoral Fellow, Yale School of Medicine; Postdoctoral Associate, John B. Pierce Laboratory.

 Dr. Meena M. Makary is an Assistant Professor in the Biomedical Engineering Department at Cairo University.
-Currently, he holds a joint appointment as a Postdoctoral Associate at the John B. Pierce Laboratory and a Postdoctoral Fellow in the Department of Psychiatry at the Yale School of Medicine.
-He investigates the interrelation between chronic pain and obesity using structural and functional brain imaging.
-During his PhD, he used real-time fMRI neurofeedback to investigate the brain plasticity after self-regulation of motor brain areas during motor imagery tasks.
-Dr. Makary has honored with the 2017 Best Ph.D.
+Currently, he holds a joint appointment as a Postdoctoral Fellow in the Department of Psychiatry at Harvard Medical School and a Research Fellow in the Center of Addiction Medicine at Massachusetts General Hospital.
+He joined the neuroimaging team to study the underlying causes and risk factors of addictive behavior and to test new treatments for addictive disorders.
+In 2017, Dr. Makary worked as a Postdoctoral Associate at the John B. Pierce Laboratory and as a Postdoctoral Fellow in the Department of Psychiatry at the Yale School of Medicine.
+He worked on investigating the interrelation between chronic pain and obesity using structural and functional brain imaging.
+During his time as Ph.D. student, he used real-time fMRI neurofeedback to investigate the brain plasticity after self-regulation of motor brain areas during motor imagery tasks.
+Dr. Makary is the Career Development and Mentoring Manager for the OHBM student and post-doctorate special interest group.
+Dr. Makary was honored with the 2017 Best Ph.D.
 Thesis Award in Engineering among Kyung Hee University graduates.
-He also received several merit conference paper awards including the Best Oral Presentation Award, ICCMR’15; Merit Abstract Travel Stipend Award, OHBM’17; and Geographic Finalist, IEEE EMBC’17.
+He also received several merit conference paper awards including the Best Oral Presentation Award, ICCMR’15; Merit Abstract Travel Stipend Award, OHBM’17; and Geographic Finalist, IEEE EMBC’17.”

 B.Sc., Human Genetics/Neuroscience (McGill University); M.Sc., Cross-species genomics (Génome Québec Innovation Centre, McGill University); Ph.D., Neuroscience/Proteomics (Montreal Neurological Institute, McGill University); Postdoctoral Fellow (Institut Universitaire de Gériatrie de Montréal, University of Montreal)